walterxie/BioSci700/Assignment1/README.md

 ### 3.3.
 Exploring temporal signal

-As [Rambaut et al 2016](https://doi.org/10.1093/ve/vew007) demonstrated, regression of root-to-tip genetic distance against sampling time can be used as a simple diagnostic tool for molecular clock models.
+As [Rambaut et al 2016](https://doi.org/10.1093/ve/vew007) demonstrated, regressing root-to-tip genetic distance against sampling time can serve as a simple diagnostic tool for assessing molecular clock models.

-Keep the same option in TempEst, navigate to the "Root-to-tip" tab, and answer the following questions.
-Use the number and figure to support your conclusion.
+Keep the same options in TempEst and navigate to the "Root-to-tip" tab.
+Use the number and figure to support your conclusions when answering the following questions.

 **Question iv:**
 Does this dataset contain enough temporal signal to apply a molecular clock model?
-Why or why not?
+Explain why or why not.

 **Answer starts:**